kaiw3/Multivariate_Data_Tutorial_Core/docs/index.md

 ### Multivariate Stats Overview

 So what do we mean when we talk about multivariate data?
-Well its pretty much what it sounds like.
-Multivariate data are data that contain more than 2 response variables (although theres usually quite a few more than just 3).
+Well it's pretty much what it sounds like.
+Multivariate data are data that contain more than 2 response variables (although there are usually quite a few more than just 3).
 Multivariate statistics are where you analyse these multiple variables simultaneously.
 In biology these data usually come about, either from counts of species abundances in assemblages, where each species acts as a variable; or from physical properties of environments (such as temperature, pH or habitat structure).

 You will already be familiar with bivariate statistical tests (where ther are 2 response variables), such as t tests and one and two-way ANOVAs.
 So why look at multiple variables together when you can look at them separately?
 When you look at 2 variables in isolation, you are ignoring the many possible interactions between these variables, and the rest of the variables that you measured in the study.
 Multivariate statistics allow us to look at how multiple variables change together, and avoid the confounding effects that could occur from running the analyses separately.
 While looking at individual variables can sometimes be enough to answer your research question, if you are aiming to look at the overall effects of all variables, multivariate stats is the way to go.
 This can allow us to reveal patterns that would not be found by examining each variable separately.

 <a name="section1b"></a>

 ### NMDS
 NMDS plots are used to condense multivariate data into a 2d representation of those data.
 The distance between points on the plots shows how similar or dissimilar they are from each other, relative to the variables that you are looking at.
 This is great for species count data, as you can condense a lot of data down into a single, easy to read plot.
-NMDS stands for non-metric multidimensional scaling...sounds kind of confusing, so lets break this down.
+NMDS stands for non-metric multidimensional scaling...sounds kind of confusing, so let's break this down.
 Non-metric refers to the fact that the data is ranked, and doesn't have a linear pattern to it.
 As it uses rank data, the assumptions of normality do not need to be met when running this analysis, which can be very useful when analysing species count data.
 Multidimensional refers to the data having multiple variables, and being condensed into a 2-dimensional (or 3d) plane.
-And finally scaling refers to the ratio between the real data and the 2-d representation of it generated through the nmds analysis./n
+And finally scaling refers to the ratio between the real data and the 2-d representation of it generated through the nmds analysis. <br/>
 Now that we understand what nmds plots are, we can look at some of the practical considerations.
 One of the main decisions you have to make when running these analyses is what distance matrix to use.
 This will decide how R calculates the distance between each point.
 A good choice for species data is often Bray-Curtis.
 This will take into account presence/absence data as well as the abundance, so it includes more information than some of the alternatives.
 Once we have run the analysis, we need to look at the stress value.
 This tells you how well the relationship between points has been represented on this 2-d plane.
 It is generally accepted that a stress value below 0.2 suggests the model is good, but we'll see how this works in practice soon.

 <a name="section1c"></a>

 ### ANOSIM

 ANOSIM, or analysis of similarities, is a multivariate analysis technique similar to ANOVA, where data within groups are compared to data between groups.
 Unlike ANOVA, however, raw data are not compared between and within groups.
 Instead, the data are ranked on a dissimilarity matrix as opposed to using actual Euclidean distance.
-This means ANOSIM analyses are non-parametric, so they dont carry (many of) the same assumptions as a standard ANOVA (no more worrying about normality!!).
-But the main advatage to using ANOSIM analyses is that they can compare data across multiple groups, perfect for species count data.
+This means ANOSIM analyses are non-parametric, so they don't carry (many of) the same assumptions as a standard ANOVA (no more worrying about normality!!).
+But the main advantage to using ANOSIM analyses is that they can compare data across multiple groups, perfect for species count data.

 <a name="section2"></a>

 ## 2. Make an NMDS Plot

-First, lets open R studio, make a new script and load the data and packages.
+First, let's open R studio, make a new script and load the data and packages.

 ```
 # Set working directory